Run:ai consists of two components:

 - The Run:ai Cluster.
 One or more data-science GPU clusters hosted by the customer (on-prem or cloud).

-- The Run:ai Control plane or Backend.
+- The Run:ai Control plane.
 A single entity that monitors clusters, sets priorities, and business policies.

 There are two main installation options: